Super Smash Bros Ultimate livestream coming 16th January

-To tune in, try the Nintendo UK YouTube channel, the place the presentation might be live-streamed.
+To tune in, take a look at the Nintendo UK YouTube channel, the place the presentation can be live-streamed.

 Supply: Nintendo UK